chaoo-ltd/river/README.md

 # river
-An python based process flow engin which is easy to integrate with you product.
+A python based process flow engin which is easy to integrate with you product.